seanf316/P3-Reclaim-The-Light/README.md

 ## **How to Play**

-Reclaim The Light is a very easy game to play, all the player needs to do is input letters that correspond to the the choices provided to the player.
-The player's goal is to retrieve the Light cyrstal that was stolen by the evil creatures known as the Darkness.
+Reclaim The Light is a very easy game to play, all the player needs to do is input letters that correspond to the choices provided to the player.
+The player's goal is to retrieve the Light crystal that was stolen by the evil creatures known as the Darkness.
 The Player will be sent on an adventure to the planet Nessus to fight the Darkness and Reclaim The Light.

 ### **Setup Phase:**

-The player will be asked for their name and be requested to pick a class for their "Guardian", the classes are "W" for "Warrior" , "A" for "Assasin" or "M" for "Mage".
-After that they will shown a screen containing their Guardian stats.
+The player will be asked for their name and be requested to pick a class for their "Guardian", the classes are "W" for "Warrior", "A" for "Assasin" or "M" for "Mage".
+After that, they will be shown a screen containing their Guardian stats.

 ### **How to Win:**

-The player will make choices that will lead them into battles on occasion, if the players survives they will move on to the next part of the adventure leading to a boss battle at the end.
+The player will make choices that will lead them into battles on occasion, if the player survives they will move on to the next part of the adventure leading to a boss battle at the end.
 If they defeat the boss they will Reclaim The Light and win the game.

 ## **User Stories**
 As a user, I want to be able to: